google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 the 128 OIDs from 1.3.101.80.0 to 1.3.101.80.127 have an encoded length of only 4 octets.

-IANA is requested to establish a registry that will allocate Log IDs from this arc.
+IANA is requested to establish a registry, named "CT Log ID Registry 2", that will allocate Log IDs from this arc.

 TBD: policy for adding to the registry.
 Perhaps "Expert Review"?